Plastic Free Shopping: 100+ Best Zero Waste Stores in UK

 Shop Without Packaging (SWOP) in Lee Green, South-East London brings you an entirely plastic free, vegetarian or vegan way to shop.
 In addition to stocking household and personal hygiene refills, SWOP has loose coffee, tea, fruit and veg which, where possible, have been sourced locally.
-As well as being a grocery store, they also sell pastries and coffee (in reusable cups) if you fancy swinging by on-the-go.
+As well as being a grocery store, they also sell pastries and coffee.

 Bulk Market, London

 In a hipster railway arch on Bohemia Place, East London Bulk Market offers an ever-increasing range that mostly comes from within 50 miles of the plastic free shop.
-As a social enterprise, Bulk Market aims to be sustainable at every step and are part of the Terracycle UK scheme in which you can drop off hard-to-recycle plastics.
+As a social enterprise, this bulk no waste store aims to be sustainable at every step and are part of the Terracycle UK scheme in which you can drop off hard-to-recycle plastics.
 Along with stocking whole grains, nuts, dried fruits as well as oils and vinegar, this store has recently added to its dairy-free range, now offering nut milk and dairy-free cheese.
 Look out for the goodies that are coming soon, such as kombucha and pet food.